farribeiro/wscef-docker/README.md

 <p><strong>PS:</strong> The xauth will broke the container if you restart or
 poweroff the system, else in the same session will run ok, and not erase it.</p>

+<p><strong>PS2:</strong> you must run Docker using a GNU/Linux distro running xorg.
+Be aware some installations may run another display server, such as Wayland.